AntiCope/anticope.ml/pages/faq/NoteBotGuide.md

 ---
 layout: default
-title: NoteBot Guide
+title: Notebot Guide
 parent: Meteor FAQ
 nav_order: 2
 ---

-# NoteBot Guide
+# Notebot Guide

 A guide on how to use notebot.